 A Dawson trained dentist, Dr. Moy will evaluate all aspects of your occlusal system which includes the teeth, the gums, and the jaw joints.
 One of the main symptoms we see in patients with bruxism is the presence of a TMJ disorder.
 The jaw joints, or TMJ, can become damaged or dysfunctional due to trauma or an imbalance in the bite that results in muscle tension.
 This can lead to teeth grinding and a range of other symptoms.
-Identifying the cause is the key to treatment that will be lasting and improve your overall dental health and function.
+Identifying the cause early on is the key to lasting TMJ treatments that will improve your overall dental health.

 Do I Grind My Teeth?

 Dr. Dechter and Dr. Moy will look for the common signs of teeth grinding during your routine dental visits, which can include: